jebej/Devices.jl/docs/src/shapes.md

-Examples on this page assume you have done `using Devices, Devices.PreferMicrons, FileIO`.
+Examples on this page assume you have done `using Devices, Devices.PreferMicrons`.

 ```@docs
     bridge!